undergrad-partner-school

 Student to Faculty Ratio

-In 2023, this ratio at Smith College was 8:1.
+In 2024, this ratio at Smith College was 8:1.
 That means that there were 8 times more students than teachers at this school.
 The faculty of this school consists of 313 members, according to the most recent data reported.
-Out of that number, there were 119 men and 194 women.
-The fact that female faculty members outnumber the male ones at this school speaks volumes for gender equality at Smith College.
+This number included 119 men and 194 women.
+The fact that female faculty members outnumber the male ones at this school is telling of the importance gender equality has at Smith College.

 Student Population Diversity Graph